OneMoreSummer/academic-kickstart/content/post/what-is-maturity-status/index.md

 Genetic height**

 Adult height is approx 60-70% inherited.
 If a player who has small parents is ‘small’ they may still be very near their adult height.
 Genetic height is often a complicating factor in player selection that can easily be overlooked without good and accurate Maturity Status data.

+* This is part of a library of [What Is](https://onemoresummer.co.uk/post/the-what-is-series/) descriptions on this site.